econnolly27/ReinforcementLearningNES/timelog.md

 * *1 hour* Managed to get train.py running, still not managed to finish level.
 * *2 hour* Caught up on timelog and plan.
 * *0.5 hour* Made slides for meeting tomorrow.

+## 20 Oct 2020
+* *1 hour* Meeting with supervisor and other students to show project progress